njvanhaute/kronostore/README.md

-# kronostore
+# Kronostore
-Backend service for the Kronogram app
+Backend service that powers the Kronogram app

+More info soon